-You can choose the services which suit your needs, so that you're in control of your care and support.
+You can choose services which best suit your needs, so you're in control of your care and support.

-We'll also let you know if we can help with paying for your support and agree an amount of money we'll pay, known as your 'personal budget'.
+- let you know if we can help with paying for care

 Your support plan

 - the things you want to change in your life

 - the things you want to stay the same

 - how you'll use your personal budget to make these things happen

 We'll record this information in your 'support plan'.
 If you choose to write the plan yourself, you can ask a friend or family member to help you.

 We'll need to agree your support plan before you can receive any personal budget payments.